MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 ## Structure, Interactions & Technical Practices are Intertwined ##

 With that, I want to briefly mention team and organizational structures.
-There is a really good talk Kent Beck did at Lean Kanban Scotland a few years back called Gforce where he spoke about how team structure and speed are linked.
-In Kent's talk he made the statement that different rates of release require different team and organizational structures.
-Today I'm going to assume you have your team and organizational strutures sorted - for some of you this is not necessarily the case.
-Technical practices and team structures are also linked.
-Some practices may be impossible to get off the ground if you don't have a suitable team structure.
+There is a really good talk Kent Beck did at Lean Kanban Central Europe a few years back called Gforce.
+In Kent's talk he spoke about how different rates of deployment require structures and activities.

+Today I'm going to assume you have your team and organizational strutures sorted - I'm going to assume that you have gotten past the beurocracy of functional silo teams and have small cross functional teams.

+It's my observation that engineering practices and team structures are inter-linked.
+Some practices are impossible to do effectively if you don't have a suitable team structure.
 If you are unsure whether your team structure is suitable I recommend watching Kent's talk.

 ## Dips & Slack ##

-So, what can you as a manager or someone with influence do to help your team learn and adopt new practices?
+Now, I understand that many of you hear do not consider yourselves engineers. what can you as a manager or someone with influence do to help your team learn and adopt new practices?
 Firstly, you need to create slack and weather the dips.

 When I talk about slack, I am refering to the time a team has to improving their process and upskilling.
 Without slack your teams will not be able to adopt new practices, which means things won't get better.
 As a manager, a good rule of thumb is to prefer small regular intervals of slack over large infrequent blocks.
 I have found that teams that have small daily and weekly sessions built into their routine learn and improve at a noticably faster rate than teams that take a week or a month at a time.